linearRedPMNS/pmns_with_invgamma_small/README.md

 The PMNS generator is in the directory 'pmns_generator'.

 A standard C codes generator is provided in the directory 'C_codes_generator'.
 Given a PMNS (obtained from the preceding generator), it generates C codes for all the main operations (including forward and backward conversion to PMNS, addition, multiplication).
+The generated C code will be in the 'c_codes' subdirectory of this directory, and its entry point is the 'main.c' file, which contains the commands to compile and run it.

 In each directory, a file 'EXAMPLE.py' explains how to use the corresponding generator.